|Fast facts on the Arcade Power Stick|

 The Arcade Power Stick has three face buttons equipped with turbo features, which whose speed can be configured.
 A version by S-Chi was also released.

-The Japanese release of the Arcade Power Stick features joysticks with microswitch input, akin to arcade hardware.
-All non-Japanese versions of the peripheral utilize joysticks with rubber contacts, similarly to the D-pad of a standard controller.
+The Japanese release of the Arcade Power Stick features a joystick with microswitches, akin to arcade hardware.
+All non-Japanese versions of the peripheral utilize joysticks with rubber contacts, similar to the D-pad of a standard controller.
 All releases regardless of region use face buttons with rubber contacts, identical in function to that of a standard controller.

 The Arcade Power Stick was followed by the Arcade Power Stick 6B.

 |Sega Retro Average|

 |Topics||History | List of games | Magazine articles | Blast processing|